 Whales & Whaling Ships by Gottlieb Wilhelm, Austrian Naturalist & Artist: Engravings from 1810-1821.

-Antique whale prints by Gottlieb Wilhelm, Austrian Naturalist & Artist: Engravings from 1810-1821.
+Whales & Whaling Ships by Gottlieb Wilhelm, Austrian Naturalist & Artist: Engravings from 1810-1821.
 Miniatures, Austrian hand-colored copper plate engravings are about 200 years old.
 One of the hardest things to come by in producing something like this would have been acquiring the rags to make the paper on which they were printed.

-It was a time of curiosity for finding new and undiscovered species.
+It was a time of curiosity and recording, new and undiscovered species of whales.